FGCH/FRTIndex/README.md

 organizations, such as the IMF and World Bank?
 What are the consequences of releasing this data for the stability of their financial systems?

-To address these questions we are developing a **Financial Reporting Transparency Index**.
+To address these questions we are developed a **Financial Data Transparency Index**.
 The new Index we make it possible to compare the willingness of governments to credibly reveal the structure of their financial systems through international institutions, allowing them to be scrutinized by market participants and citizens.

-We presented an early draft of a research using the FRT at the 2015 Political Economy of International Organizations conference.
+We presented an early draft of a research using the FDT at the 2015 Political Economy of International Organizations conference.
 The working paper can be found [here](http://wp.peio.me/wp-content/uploads/PEIO8/Copelovitch,%20Gandrud,%20Hallerberg%203.2.2015.pdf).

-## The FRT Index
+## The FDT Index

 The current draft version of the Index is located in the *IndexData* directory in a CSV formatted file called: